lwazi71/CodePath-Wordle/ios101-project2-wordle-starter-main/README.md

 The following **required** functionality is completed:

-- [x ] User can change the number of letters per row (the length of the goal word)
+- [x] User can change the number of letters per row (the length of the goal word)
-- [x ] User can change the numbers of rows on the board (how many guesses allowed)
+- [x] User can change the numbers of rows on the board (how many guesses allowed)
-- [x ] User can select a new themed set to pull the goal word from
+- [x] User can select a new themed set to pull the goal word from
-- [x ] User can select "alien wordle", causing the goal word to change after each guess
+- [x] User can select "alien wordle", causing the goal word to change after each guess

 The following **optional** features are implemented:

-- [x ] App displays a reset button on the top left to reset the game (but make no changes to the settings)
+- [x] App displays a reset button on the top left to reset the game (but make no changes to the settings)

 The following **additional** features are implemented:

-- [x ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough